OPGN Stock Forecast: All the More Reason to Consider OpGen Inc. (OPGN) Now

 Sponsored

-The stock witnessed a -38.91% gain in the last 1 month and extending the period to 3 months gives it a -68.64%, and is 4.88% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 36.54% over the week and 19.09% over the month.
+The stock witnessed a -34.43% gain in the last 1 month and extending the period to 3 months gives it a -67.01%, and is -0.84% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.79% over the week and 19.31% over the month.

 OpGen Inc. (OPGN) Analyst Forecasts